 Cawston, St Agnes Church - 2.5 miles (Historic Church)

 Booton, St Michael the Archangel - 3.1 miles (Historic Church)

 Blickling Hall - 4 miles (Historic House)

 Brandiston, St Nicholas Church - 4.1 miles (Historic Church)

-Nearest Accommodation to Heydon, St Peter & St Paul Church:
+Nearest Holiday Cottages to Heydon, St Peter & St Paul Church: